 Embrace moral duty to help – T’Challa promises to use unrivalled capabilities to serve the world with the support of his sister – the smartest girl in the world.

 Respect past kings but move forward – He has visions with his dad and other kings but he reaches a moment where he emphatically tells them, “You were wrong”.

 Ans.
-20: That statement by King T’Challa in Black Panther is telling.
-I know many good men and women who delight in quiet acts of bravery, compassion, and love to fellow humans but will not embrace public roles.
+11: That statement by King T’Challa in Black Panther is telling.
+I know many good men and women who delight in quiet acts of bravery, compassion, and love to fellow humans but will not embrace the spotlight.
 It really is hard.
 For me, I have given back quietly behind the scenes and found great joy in doing that.
-My journey has enabled me to develop certain characteristics that I know will be ideal in public leadership.
+My journey has enabled me to develop certain characteristics that I find ideal for my style of leadership.
 In a nutshell these are: